Read the latest article on this topic here.

-Whether your business is planning a cloud migration from a legacy platform or you’re setting up a new cloud system, you’ll hear a lot of industry jargon and tech-speak thrown around.
-Some of the details are better left to your IT team or your managed service provider, but any savvy business owner or stakeholder will want to understand the basics that make up cloud systems.
+Whether your business is planning a cloud migration from a legacy platform or you’re setting up a new cloud system, you’ll hear a lot of industry jargon and tech-speak tossed around.
+Some of the details are better left to your IT team or your managed service provider, but any savvy business owner or stakeholder will want to understand cloud systems components.

 With the right knowledge, you can work together with your managed cloud service provider to make the right choice for your business’s infrastructure.

-If cloud computing isn’t your forte, let us break down the key differences and help you determine your best option(s) with this guide.
+If cloud computing isn’t your forte, let us break down the key differences and help you determine your best option(s) with tips and insights below.

 What Is Public Cloud?